 Merchant Audits:

-Vail Resorts will be conducting significant Merchant Pass compliance audits throughout the

-course of the season in order to maintain fairness for all businesses.
+Vail Resorts will be conducting significant Merchant Pass compliance audits throughout the season to maintain fairness for all businesses.
 We ask that audited businesses adhere to all requests in a timely manner.
 Failure to respond or non compliance with the program rules will result in the deactivation of all current Merchant Passes and can affect future participation in the Merchant Pass program.
 Listed are the acceptable forms of proof of employment:

 Pay stub from within the last two weeks or payroll records